 For example, atheism is prominently endorsed by secular humanism, and Marxism, Leninism world views.

 They definitely need not be hated or despised any more than a Christian or Muslim.

 Fear, is the breeding ground for radical fundamentalists, to promote their world views through violence.

 Edited: anronrosby on 18th Nov, 2017 - 8:50am

 As I and many have always said - it’s not your beliefs that are worth examining, it’s your actions.
 No matter what religion or lack you profess to follow, if your actions were applied to the whole world by everyone, and they do not benefit the world, then it’s not a good system.

 Edited: Gknightbc on 18th Nov, 2017 - 5:35pm

-We rest Atheists Not To Be Feared! to share correct from the past:
+We interrupt Atheists Not To Be Feared! to share wisdom from antiquity:

-Today is: 21st July (GMT), in history on the 21st of July, 1991 AD the following event happened:
+Today is: 13th November (GMT), in history on the 13th of November, 1992 AD the following death happened: